kirthiprakash/keyval-resource/README.md

 using any external storage with resource like [Git][git_resource] or [S3][s3_resource].

+Pulled by a `get` step, key-value pairs are provided to the build plan as an artifact directory with one file per key-value pair.
+The name of a file is the “key”, and its contents is the “value”.
+These key-value pairs can then be loaded as local build vars using a [`load_var` step][load_var_step].

-The key-value pairs are serialized in the `version` JSON objects, stored in the Concourse SQL database.
+Pushed by a `put` step, key-value pairs are persisted in the Concourse SQL database.
+For this to be possible, the trick is that they are serialized as keys and values in [`version` JSON objects][version_schema].
 As such, they are designed to hold _small_, _textual_, _non-secret_ data.

 In terms of pipeline design, secrets are supposed to be stored in a vault like CredHub instead, and binaries or large text files are supposed to be stored